By Aly W. | First published July 21, 2019 | Last modified May 21, 2022

 There have been suggestions in the literature that early exposure to progestogens may result in suboptimal breast development.
 An animal study using progesterone found that this was the case for mammary gland development in rabbits with high though not lower doses (Lyons & McGinty, 1941).
-It’s unknown whether or not this phenomenon actually occurs in humans however.
-And if it does occur in humans, it’s unknown what level of progestogen exposure would be required to produce it.
-In any case, this page is a collection of literature excerpts on the subject.
+It is unknown whether or not this phenomenon actually occurs in humans however.
+And if it does occur in humans, it is unknown what level of progestogen exposure would be required to produce it.
+In any case, this page is a collection of literature excerpts on the subject for those interested.

 Lyons, W. R., & McGinty, D. A. (1941).
 Effects of estrone and progesterone on male rabbit mammary glands.
 I. Varying doses of progesterone.
 Proceedings of the Society for Experimental Biology and Medicine, 48(1), 83–86.
 [DOI:10.3181/00379727-48-13227]: